 On this page...

-The Shared Visions Preschool programs provide quality child development programs for high-risk children in 51 Iowa counties.
+The Shared Visions Preschool programs provide quality child development programs for children at-risk in 29 Iowa counties.
 The preschool programs serve children ages three to five and must meet one of the following program standards:

 Legal Requirements and Reports

 Iowa Code 256A, Iowa Code 279.51, and the rules in Iowa Administrative Code 281-64 govern the preschool programs.
 In addition, Shared Visions Preschool programs are required to report to the department annually.
 A summary of state data is included in the Child Development Coordinating Council Annual Report to the Governor.

 FY22 Child Development Coordinating Council Annual Report - Describes the future recommendations of the Council and also offers the status of the parent support and preschool programs serving children and families at risk.

 As required by Iowa Code 256A, the Child Development Coordinating Council (CDCC) was established to advise the Department of Education regarding the administration and implementation of two state-funded at-risk programs for children ages birth to five: the Shared Visions Parent Support Program and the Shared Visions Preschool Program.
 Funding appropriated per Iowa Code 279.51 must be used by the CDCC to award grants for programs that provide services to families and children meeting identified risk factors.
 The CDCC conducts meetings at a minimum of four times annually.
 Council meetings are open to the public.
 Visit the CDCC webpage for a membership list, meeting dates, agendas, and minutes.